 Robert Gagné's Nine Steps of Instruction

-According to Robert Gagné (1985), there are nine events that are needed for effective learning, thus they include a sequence of events similar to the following:
+According to Robert Gagné (1985) there are nine events that provide a framework for an effective learning process:

-While some think the Nine Steps are iron clad rules, it has been noted at least since 1977 (Good, Brophy, p.200) that the nine steps are “general considerations to be taken into account when designing instruction.
-Although some steps might need to be rearranged (or might be unnecessary) for certain types of lessons, the general set of considerations provide a good checklist of key design steps.”
+“[Gagnés nine steps are] general considerations to be taken into account when designing instruction.
+Although some steps might need to be rearranged (or might be unnecessary) for certain types of lessons, the general set of considerations provide a good checklist of key design steps” (Good, Brophy, 1977).

-1. Gain attention.
-Present a problem or a new situation that will grab the learners' attention.
-This can be thought of as a interest device or teaser, such as the short segment shown in a TV show right before the opening credits that is designed to keep you watching and listening).
-The ideal is to grab the learners' attention so that they will watch and listen, while you present the learning point.
-You can use such devices as:
+1. Gain attention: Present a story, problem, or a new situation that will grab the learners' attention.
+This can be thought of as a interest device or teaser, such as the short segment often shown in a TV program right before the opening credits that keeps you watching the program.
+The ideal is to grab the learners' attention so that they will become involved in the learning process.
+You can use such interest devices as:

 - Presenting a problem to be solved

-Wick, Pollock, Jefferson, and Flanagan (2006) describe how research supports extending the interest device into the workplace in order to increase performance when the learners apply their new learnings to the job.
+Wick, Pollock, Jefferson, and Flanagan (2006) describe how the research also supports extending the interest device into the workplace in order to increase performance when the learners apply their new skills to the job.
 This is accomplished by having the learners and their managers discuss what they need to learn and be able to perform when they finish the training.
-This preclass activity ends in a mutual contract between the learners and managers on what is expected to be achieved from the learning activities (this is also closely related to the next step).
+This preclass activity ends in a mutual contract between the learners and managers on what is expected to be achieved from the learning process (this is also closely related to the next step).

-2. Inform learner of Objective.
-This allows the learner's to organize their thoughts and around what they are about to see, hear, and/or do.
-There is a saying in the training filed to 1) tell them what you're going to tell them, 2) tell them, and 3) tell them what you told them.
-This cues them and then provides a review which has proven to be effective. e.g. describe the goal of a lesson, state what the learners will be able to accomplish and how they will be able to use the knowledge.
+2. Provide a Learning Objective: This allows the learners to organize their thoughts on what they will learn and to perform.
+There is an old saying among presentation professionals to tell them what you're going to tell them, tell them, and finally telling them what you told them.
+This also works when learning by cueing the learner into the goals of the instruction, what the learners will be able perform, and how they will be able to use their new skills in the workplace.

-Of course the problem that some trainers and instructional designers run into is telling the learners the Learning Objectives word for word, rather than breaking it down into a less formal statement.
-Learning Objectives are normally designed for designers, rather than the learners, thus they must be transformed into a more causal language.
+Of course the problem that some instructors run into is telling the learners the formal Learning Objectives word for word, rather than breaking it down into a less formal statement.
+Learning Objectives are normally designed for the instructional designers and trainers, rather than the learners, thus they must be transformed into a more causal language.

-Part of stimulating recall is having the learners take notes and drawing mind maps.
+In addition, part of stimulating recall is having the learners take notes and drawing mind maps.
 Learning is enhanced by encouraging the use of graphic representations when taking notes (mind or concept maps).
-While normal note taking has an overall effect size of .99, indicating a percentile gain of 34 points, graphic representations produced a percentile gain in achievement of 39 points (Marzano, 1998).
+While normal note-taking has an overall effect size of .99, indicating a percentile gain of 34 points, graphic representations (mind map) produce a percentile gain in achievement of 39 points (Marzano, 1998).
 One of the most effective of these techniques is semantic mapping or concept mapping.
-With this technique, the learner represents the key ideas in a lesson as nodes (circles) with spokes depicting key details emanating from the node.
+With this technique, the learner represents the key ideas in a lesson by drawing nodes (circles) with spokes depicting key details emanating from the node.
 Having the learners draw a semantic map produces an effect size of 1.48 (n=1), indicating a percentile gain of 43 points (Toms-Bronowski, 1982).

-4. Present the material.
-Chunk the information to avoid memory overload.
+4. Present the material: Chunk the information to avoid cognitive overload.
 Blend the information to aid in information recall.
-This is directly related to Skinner's "sequenced learning events."
-This allows learners to receive feedback on individualized tasks, thereby correcting isolated problems rather than having little idea of where the root of the learning challenge lies.
+This is directly related to Skinner's sequenced learning events by allowing the learners to receive feedback on individualized tasks, thereby correcting isolated problems rather than having little idea of where the root of the learning challenge lies.
 Bloom's Taxonomy and Learning Strategies can be used to help sequence the lesson by helping you chunk them into levels of difficulty.

-6. Elicit performance.
-Practice by letting the learner do something with the newly acquired behavior, skills, or knowledge.
-In addition, demonstrate it (modeling and observational learning)
+6. Elicit performance: Practice by letting the learner do something with the newly acquired behavior, skills, or knowledge.

-Albert Bandura noted that observation learning may or may not involve imitation.
-For example if you see someone driving in front of you hit a pothole, and then you swerve to miss it—you learned from observational learning, not imitation (if you learned from imitation then you would also hit the pothole).
+In addition, demonstrate as required (modeling).
+Albert Bandura (1997) noted that observation learning may or may not involve imitation.
+For example if you see someone driving in front of you hit a pothole, and then you swerve to miss it then you learned from observational learning, not imitation (if you learned from imitation then you would also hit the pothole).
 What you learned was the information you processed cognitively and then acted upon.
 Observational learning is much more complex than simple imitation.
 Bandura's theory is often referred to as social learning theory as it emphasizes the role of vicarious experience (observation) of people impacting people (models).
 Modeling has several affects on learners:

 - Acquisition - New responses are learned by observing the model.